Pork Tenderloin Sheet Pan with Sweet Potatoes

 How to make Sheet Pan Pork Tenderloin with Sweet Potatoes

-Spread the seasoned vegetables out evenly over a large foil-lined or parchment-lined rimmed sheet pan that has been sprayed with non-stick cooking spray; roast the vegetables for 10 minutes.
+Step 4: Spread the seasoned vegetables evenly over a large foil- or parchment-lined rimmed sheet pan that has been sprayed with non-stick cooking spray; roast for 10 minutes.

-Push sweet potatoes and onions to the sides of the sheet pan, then place the seasoned pork tenderloins into the center of the sheet pan, leaving some space between them.
+Step 5: Meanwhile, using your finger tips, rub the reserved spice rub into the pork tenderloins on all sides.
+After 10 minutes, push the sweet potatoes and onions to the sides of the sheet pan, then place the seasoned pork tenderloins in the center, leaving some space between them.

 Save this Recipe